AuroraCap: Efficient, Performant Video Detailed Captioning and a New Benchmark: Question-answer Pairs Generation Prompt Template of

 \section{Question-answer Pairs Generation Prompt Template of~\metric}

-To decompose the ground-truth structured detailed captions in~\benchmark, we utilize \texttt{GPT-4o} as the LLM assistant to generate numerous short question-answer pairs for subsequent evaluation.
+To decompose the ground-truth structured detailed captions in~\benchmark, we utilize \texttt{Llama-3.1-8B} as the LLM assistant to generate numerous short question-answer pairs for subsequent evaluation.
 The full prompt and example cases are presented as followings:

 \begin{itemize}[leftmargin=12.5mm] \item[\textbf{Type}] \textbf{Prompt} { \item[SYSTEM] You are an intelligent chatbot designed for generating 20 question-answer pairs given a detailed description of a video or image.
 You are describing the video.